Texas Tech University

 a.
 The use of academic space is coordinated by Course and Section Inventory within the Office of the Registrar; this includes all schedulable space within the university.
 Course and Section Inventory will always take into consideration the tenants of the building and the pedagogical and learning requirements of classes when scheduling course sections.

-(1) Priorities include, but are not limited to, ADA accommodations; instructors of record scheduled to teach back-to-back sections; sections with a maximum capacity of 100 or more; and sections with unique technology, equipment, or facilities needs.
+(1) Requests must note any special needs, including but not limited to, ADA accommodations; instructors of record scheduled to teach back-to-back sections; sections with a maximum capacity of 100 or more; and sections with unique technology, equipment, or facility needs.

 3. Academic Classes

 b.
-Space Use Policy – Reservations for academic classes outside user priority areas or for specific space, other than labs, must be scheduled through Course and Section Inventory.
-When necessary, restrictions will be communicated to the academic units concerning the maximum number of sections that may be scheduled at any one time.
+Space Use Policy – Room assignments for academic classes outside user priority areas or for specific space, other than labs, must be reviewed and scheduled through Course and Section Inventory.
 Classroom assignments will be based on the most effective use of campus facilities.

-(1) The current methodology sets the guideline for classroom utilization at 38 hours per week (HPW) for classrooms and 25 HPW for class labs.*
+(1) The current approved guideline for classroom utilization is 38 hours per week (HPW) for classrooms and 25 HPW for class labs.*

-(2) The current methodology sets the guideline for Percent Fill at 65% for classrooms and 75% for class labs.
-Exceptions may be granted based on reasonable needs of faculty.
-Justifications should be sent to the Office of the Registrar for consideration, and if unresolved, the request will be deferred to the Senior Vice Provost for final determination.
+(2) The current guideline is a Section Percent Fill at 65% for classrooms and 75% for class labs.
+Exceptions may be considered.
+Exception requests and accompanying justifications should be presented to the Office of the Registrar for consideration, and if unresolved, the request will be deferred to the Vice Provost for Administrative Affairs for final determination.

-(3) Percent Fill can be used to determine the need for additional facilities.
+(3) Percent Fill is used to determine the need for additional facilities.

 c.
-Prime Time Usage Ratio – Departmental section schedules are to be distributed throughout the weekly standard times with 50% being held during off-prime times and 50% held during prime times.
+Prime Time Usage Ratio – Departmental section schedules are to be distributed throughout the weekly standard times with 50 percent being held during off-prime times and 50 percent held during prime times.

 d.
 Time Grid Policy – Classes and labs are to be scheduled on standard university start-time and stop-time cycles.
 Justifications for deviations from standard time cycles must be submitted by the academic unit to Course and Section Inventory for prior approval.
 Classes not meeting on standard time cycles normally will be scheduled during off-peak hours.